autometrics-dev/autometrics-shared/specs/autometrics_v1.0.0.md

 If the library is able to determine which function called the given function, then it MUST set the caller information in the `caller.function` and `caller.module` labels.
-If the caller is not known, either it is the entrypoint or the library is unable to determine the caller, then the `caller.function` and `caller.module` labels MAY be absent or empty (`""`).
+If the caller is not known, either it is the entrypoint or the library is unable to determine the caller, in which case the `caller.function` and `caller.module` labels MAY be absent or empty (`""`).

 ### `function.calls.duration`